What is I Have Seen

 when faced with loss of specious powers,

-12. I saw a gentle man shot down,
+and fear of spirits being free. - I saw a gentle man shot down,

 that made me feel unreal.